ivamuno/redoc-asyncapi/README.md

 ## Features
 - OpenAPI support.
-- AsyncAPI pub/sub operations support.
+- Basic support for AsyncAPI pub/sub operations.
+  - Paremetres, Protocol and Properties for Async API channels.
-- It supports `discriminator` feature for version 3.0.
+- It supports `discriminator` feature for both, Open and Async API.
 - The following protocols can be used: AMQP
+- Availabilty to collapse

 ## Roadmap
-  - [x] Collapse Protocol and Properties
-  - [x] Channel Parameters
-  - [x] Reset ErrorBoundary state
   - [ ] Header/Traits
   - [ ] Generate Postman collection
   - [ ] Try-it out for Open API